 Cheek enhancement changes the shape and size of the cheeks in both men and women.
 Some facial gender confirmation patients may prefer higher, more prominent cheekbones while reducing excessive fullness or “chubby” cheeks.
 Cheek enhancement includes either:

-- Augmentation via insertion of implants on the bone, under the skin, or,
+- Augmentation via insertion of implants on the bone, under the skin

 Cheek augmentation is performed with implants inserted through incisions on the insides of the mouth.
 The size and shape of the implants will depend on your underlying bony contours and expected outcomes.
 The underlying bone may also be shaped or contoured.

 Volume increase via fat transfer injections is performed by harvesting fatty tissue from your own body and injecting it into the cheeks.
-This is non-invasive procedure is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
-This non-surgical procedure is ideal for those who wish to avoid surgery.
+This non-invasive procedure is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
+It is a non-surgical procedure ideal for those who wish to avoid surgery.
 Read more about fat transfer or about fat transfer using stem cells.

 Cheek reduction involves shaving or moving the cheekbone using geometric cuts to reduce the prominence of the cheeks.
 This procedure may also involve removal of fatty tissue from the cheeks.